Nazari/exun/README.md

  + Functions and User functions
  + Partially implemented Multiprocess, make reductions in parallell via Tasks
  + Define equations, not only expressions: Isolate variables
+ + Fractions, to avoid decimal ops
+ + Add more testing and revise docs

 run "iex -S mix" inside exun dir and type:
 ```